Siege of Carthage (Third Punic War): 147 BC

 The renewed close siege cut off landward entry to the city, but a tight seaward interdiction was all but impossible with the naval technology of the time.
 Frustrated at the amount of food being shipped into the city, Scipio started to build an immense mole to cut off access to the harbour.
 As work on this progressed, the Carthaginians responded by cutting a new channel from their harbour to the sea.
 They had built a new fleet of 50 triremes – medium-sized, manoeuvrable, oared warships – and a large number of smaller ships since sacrificing their original fleet two years before.
 Once the channel was complete this sailed out, taking the Romans by surprise.
 A few days were necessary to trim the new-built ships and to train the new crews who had not been to sea for over two years and were out of the habit of operating together, and by the time the Carthaginians felt ready to give battle the Romans had concentrated their own naval forces.
 In the engagement which followed, the Carthaginians held their own, with their lighter craft proving difficult for the Roman ships to deal with.
 Breaking off the engagement, the Carthaginian triremes were covering the withdrawal of their lighter vessels when a collision blocked the new channel.
 With the Carthaginian ships pinned against the city's sea wall with no room to manoeuvre, the Romans sank or captured many of them before the blockage was cleared and the Carthaginian survivors were able to escape back into harbour.

 The Romans now attempted to advance against the Carthaginian defences in the harbour area.
 Carthaginians swam across the harbour at night and set fire to several siege engines and many legionaries panicked and fled.
 Scipio intercepted them in the dark; when they disregarded his orders to halt he had his mounted bodyguard attack them.
 Nevertheless, the Romans eventually gained control of the quay and constructed a brick wall as high as the city wall.
-This took months to complete, but once in place it enabled 4,000 Romans to fire onto the Carthaginian ramparts from short range.
+This took months to complete, but once in place it enabled 4,000 Romans to shoot onto the Carthaginian ramparts from short range.